-When you get to the next venue (reception) and it seems warmer, you can then take off layers accordingly.
+When you get to the next venue (reception), and it seems warmer, you can take off layers accordingly.

 No jeans.
 Absolutely do not wear jeans.
-Unless you are to go to a themed wedding, and jeans will actually be in theme.
+Unless you are to go to a themed wedding, jeans might actually be in the theme.

 Comfort.
 You are definitely welcome to change to a more comfortable shoe.
-Keep your shoe in the car and you you can switch after dinner when it is time for dancing.
+Keep your shoe in the car, and you can switch after dinner when it is time for dancing.

 There might not be enough information on the wedding invitation we receive about appropriate outfits following the wedding venue, but we easily check into this.

-Simply going on Google and checking out dress codes or previous weddings that have been held at that venue (which you can easily find!) and use it as a reference/guide when choosing your outfit.
+Simply go on Google and check out dress codes or previous weddings that have been held at that venue (which you can easily find!) and use it as a reference/guide when choosing your outfit.